 Current Member list:

-PattiAnn Cutter – Educator, Certified Teacher, Silver Lake Nature Center
+PattiAnn Cutter – Educator, PA Certified Teacher, Silver Lake Nature Center

 Terri Giardine – Principal, Lincoln Elementary